wultra/library-deploy/README.md

 # Swift library deployment

 This repository contains a supporting script for our swift libraries deployment.

-This documentation is using following constants:
+The document is using following constants:

 - `${DEP_TOOL}` - path where you have cloned [this repository](https://github.com/lime-company/swift-library-deploy)
 - `${REPO}` - path to repository, containing library you're going to deploy

 ## Prepare library for deployment